peteroupc/html3dutil/doc/H3DU.Epitrochoid.md

 the same formula as this one (and uses the same U coordinates), but has a different set of end points.
-For example, this method can be used to shrink the path of a curve from [0, &pi] to [0, &pi/8], so that the curve runs 1/8 of its former path.
+For example, this method can be used to shrink the path of a curve from [0, &pi] to [0, &pi/8].

+Note, however, that in general, shrinking the range of a curve will not shrink the length of a curve in the same proportion, unless the curve's path runs at constant speed with respect to time.
+For example, shrinking the range of a curve from [0, 1] to [0, 0.5] will not generally result in a curve that's exactly half as long as the original curve.

 #### Parameters